 The first thing to note about meditation is that it does not just describe one feeling.
 People sometimes refer to the “meditative state”.
 However, as any meditator will tell you, that state is by far not what the majority of meditation sessions look like.
 When you see people meditating, they are sitting still, sometimes expressionlessly.

 Inside however, there might well be a whirlwind of feelings happening.
 In one meditation session, you could experience calm, frustration, happiness, excitement, restlessness, desire, wistfulness and rage, all in the space of a few minutes or hours.
 As such, I would be reluctant to say that there is just one thing that qualifies as “the meditating feeling”.
+What you’ll feel or experience, or meditative states you achieve, will all depend on the type of meditation you practice.
 Meditation is complex and manyfold.
 It is an activity that provokes a range of different feelings.
 Here are a few of them:

 Frustration is a common feeling among beginner meditators.
 In fact, it might keep occurring even in more advanced meditators.
 Frustration is the feeling that tells you “this is pointless”, “this is not going well”, “this meditation session is unproductive”, “you are failing at this”.
 Although frustration leads many people to stop practicing, it is a perfectly normal and healthy part of meditation.
 Like any feeling, it is simply something which you must observe, without reacting, and learn to let go of.